 (d) was disclosed to Producer, other than under an obligation of confidentiality, by a third party who had no obligation not to disclose such information to others.

 5.3 Authorized Disclosure.
-Notwithstanding any provision to the contrary, Producer may disclose Confidential Information (a) to the extent required by law or any governmental authority, or (b) to its Representatives on a “need to know” basis under an obligation of confidentiality, provided, that Producer shall use commercially reasonable efforts to secure confidential treatment of such information required to be disclosed.
+Notwithstanding any provision to the contrary, Producer may disclose Confidential Information (a) to the extent required by law or any governmental authority, or (b) to its Representatives on a “need to know” basis in furtherance of the Purpose, under an obligation of confidentiality, provided, that Producer shall use commercially reasonable efforts to secure confidential treatment of such information required to be disclosed.
 Prior to disclosing any Confidential Information under this Section 5.3, Producer shall take reasonable steps to give Ethos sufficient notice of the disclosure request for Ethos to contest the disclosure request.

 Indemnities and Insurance.